rizkihakimm/rizkinurhakim/README.md

-👋 Hi, I’m @rizkinurhakim.
+👋 Hi, I’m @rizkinurhakim you can call me Hakim.
 I am an Information systems student.
 👀 FYI I'm a person who has an interest in programming and design.

 Current skills that I have, include :